Best BGMI Controller for Android India 2026: Grip and Gamepad

 Can I play BGMI with a PS5 or Xbox controller on Android?

 Yes.
 BGMI supports DualSense and Xbox Wireless controllers over Bluetooth.
 Pair in Android Bluetooth settings like any other controller.
 Both work fine in BGMI’s controller mode with a sensible default button map.
-The only drawback is that you still need a phone stand because these are not grip-style controllers.
+The only drawback is that you still need a phone stand because these aren’t grip-style controllers.

 Will a controller make me rank faster in BGMI?